In your opening remark, you stated, “I agree with everything that has been said.”

 I appreciate when you summarized everyone’s position, including your own, as “some forms of music cannot be separated from the culture out of which they come”.

-While still not a biblical case, it is a tangible thought, and up until this point I don’t think I had understood what this was all really about.
+While still not a biblical case, it is a tangible thought, and up until this point, I don’t think I had understood what this was all really about.
 Perhaps I was distracted by being called a coward or perhaps I couldn’t stop thinking about Toby Mac’s skin moisturizing problems.
 The good news is that I think I now know what this is all about.

 With your summary, I was able to finally figure out that this entire discussion has been about syncretism.
 Meaning when two or more originally different ideas or cultures merge into one new idea or culture.
 For example, a Muslim becomes a regenerated Christ follower.
 He was born a sinner on his way to Hell (not because he was a Muslim, but because he entered this Earth the same way all of us did from all cultures), and the Creator of the universe stepped in and changed his heart to believe in what God’s only Son had accomplished.
 This gentleman wishes to keep many of his Islamic practices and traditions.
 This former Muslim continues to bow down five times a day facing Mecca on a prayer rug but claims to be praying to the God of Abraham, Isaac, and Jacob in the name of Jesus Christ.

-Finally able to wrap my head around this, I understand that you are worried that Hip Hop and Christianity will create a “third culture”, and that this third culture in your opinion is both a threat to biblical Christianity and the opposite of what God says is acceptable in His Word.
+Finally able to wrap my head around this, I understand that you are worried that hip-hop and Christianity will create a “third culture”, and that this third culture in your opinion is both a threat to biblical Christianity and the opposite of what God says is acceptable in His Word.
 I disagree, but I am at least able to understand where you are coming from now.

 This also helped me to better understand why you decided to bring up a young person wearing an earring.
-At first, I was hearing more of the backwards hat talk, but now I understand that you associate an earring with a culture that is contrary to biblical Christianity and worry about what it could do to Christianity.
-To me this could easily be fixed by spending time with indigenous Christian leaders from all over the world.
+At first, I was hearing more of the backward hat talk, but now I understand that you associate an earring with a culture that is contrary to biblical Christianity and worry about what it could do to Christianity.
+To me, this could easily be fixed by spending time with indigenous Christian leaders from all over the world.
 It’s fine if you don’t want to wear an earring and do not want your children to.
-That is a preference not a doctrine.
+That is a preference, not a doctrine.
 Sin is the problem, not a shiny object dangling from one man’s ear.